neu-se/CS4530-Spring-2022/Assignments/HW2/hw2.md

 ## The new feature: Conversation Areas
 In the original release of Covey.Town (demoed at [https://spring2021.covey.town](https://spring2021.covey.town)), users connect to a "Town", which provides a 2D arcade-style map that users can walk around in.
 When two users get close, they are able to see and hear each other through a video call.
-Since that original relese, our lead software engineer, Avery, has been quite busy on making this app more interesting and usable.
+Since that original release, our lead software engineer, Avery, has been quite busy on making this app more interesting and usable.
 One problem that Avery observed with the app was that users would focus on exploring the relatively small map, and then not know what to do: how do you have a conversation with someone else when there is nothing to indicate that you want to talk?
 If two people are talking, how does a third person know that it is OK to approach them and join the conversation?

 Avery has developed an exciting new feature concept for Covey.Town this semester: **Conversation Areas**.